SakartveloSoft/api-tools/README.md

         function(value, req, name)

-If your value parser does not need the `parser` and `req` by providing.
+If your value parser does not need the `parser` and `req` by consuming only the first parameter with signature likr this:

+        function(value)

+Value, returned by parser, becomes the argument value in he call of API function being mapped to the route.